kepaodri/VQFN_Training_Lab/README.md

 ### Documentation License
 All associated documentation, including manuals and images, is licensed under \*\*Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)\*\*.

+## Disclaimer
+\*\*This design is provided "AS-IS" without any express or implied warranties.\*\* The author is not responsible for any damage to equipment, fire, or personal injury resulting from the assembly or use of this PCB.